goddoe/tf-distributed/README.md

-# Example of Distributed Tensorflow
+# Distributed Training Framework with Tensorflow

 - - -